 - Practice and promote portion control for young children.

-- Demonstrate the proper procedure for bottle-feeding infants.
+- Demonstrate the proper procedure to bottle-feed infants.

 - Provide opportunities for active play and physical fitness.

-Healthy lifestyle attitudes begin early.
-You can help young children develop healthy lifelong habits.
-Children need you to offer healthy food choices and model a healthy lifestyle.
-Understanding what to eat and how much to eat are important skills for young children to develop.
-Understanding the importance of physical activity and how to achieve it is equally significant for young children.
-Establishing and maintaining healthy lifestyle attitudes ultimately affects young children’s learning and reinforces the significance and strength of the mind-body connection.
+Since healthy lifestyle attitudes begin in the early years, you can help infants and toddlers develop life-long healthy habits.
+Children need you to offer healthful food choices and model healthy lifestyles.
+Understanding what to eat and how much to eat are important skills for young children to learn.
+At the same time, understanding the importance of physical activity and how to achieve it is equally significant for young children.
+Establishing and maintaining healthy lifestyle attitudes ultimately affects young children's learning and reinforces the significance and strength of the mind-body connection.

 Family Style Dining

 One of the best ways to model healthy eating is through family style dining.
-Family style dining is considered best practice when eating with children.
-It involves adults sitting at the same table with young children, with the children serving themselves when possible, and eating together while sharing pleasant conversation.
+Family style dining is considered a best practice when eating with infants and toddlers.
+It involves sitting at the same table with young children, in small groups, with the children serving themselves when possible, and eating together with adults while sharing pleasant conversation.

 When you participate in family style dining with young children, you:

-- Prevent behaviors that increase the possibility of safety hazards or arguments— children taking someone else’s food, stuffing their mouths with food, choking, and playing with food.
+- Prevent behaviors that increase the possibility of arguments, taking someone else's food, stuffing food into the mouth, potential choking, and playing with food

-- Establish warm relationships between children and their peers.
+- Establish warm relationships between infants and toddlers and their peers

 - Promote hand-eye coordination as children handle dishes and utensils.

 - Allow children to see adults making healthy choices.
-This is an excellent opportunity for modeling these important lifelong behaviors.
+This is an excellent opportunity to model these important lifelong behaviors.

-Just as in other caregiving routines such as diapering, toileting, and napping, proper documentation of feeding is essential.
-Information should be shared daily between children’s homes and the program so families and providers will know when the child last ate and therefore know when they may be hungry again.
-Take time to consider how you will track what children eat during family style dining; talk with your trainer or coach about good strategies for recording and sharing this information with families.
+As with other caregiving routines, such as diapering, toileting, and napping, proper documentation of feeding is essential.
+Information should be shared daily between children’s homes and the program so families and teachers know when the child last ate, and therefore when they may be hungry again.
+Take time to consider how you will track what children eat during family style dining; talk with your trainer, coach, or administrator about good strategies for recording and sharing this information with families.
+Some families may prefer to receive information digitally and others may prefer to receive information on paper; your program may have a specific way in which to share information with families and others may allow you to have more flexibility.
 The information you share with parents and guardians is valuable.
 When parents make an effort to improve or maintain their good health, those benefits are strongly related to their children's good health.
-(Murphey, Cook, Beckwith, & Belford, 2018).
+(Murphey, Cook, Beckwith & Belford, 2018).

 Take a moment to watch these examples of family style dining.